apache/cordova-coho/docs/tools-release-process.md

 A tools release is performed by a single person each week.
 We call this person the "Release Manager".
 How to select the Release Manager is still TDB.

-TODO: add in RAT instruction (via coho) for next release

-TODO: use npm pack instead of git archive (and have testers npm install path/to/archive.tgz)

 TODO: Use perl instead of sed in these commands so they work on Linux.

-TODO: We may want to be using [signed tags](http://git-scm.com/book/en/Git-Basics-Tagging), or at least annotated tags.

-TODO: Get blog post reviewed via GDocs / online collaborative markdown site?

-TODO: Add step about ensuring npm owner

 ## Get Buy-in